CommuniTEAM/CommuniTEA/README.md

 This repository uses a robust [golangci-lint](https://golangci-lint.run/) configuration built up of over 75 linters, as recommended in the ["Golden Config" by maratori](https://gist.github.com/maratori/47a4d00457a92aa426dbd48a18776322).
 To successfully run the pre-commit hook, a local installation of golanci-lint is required.
 Follow the [official documentation](https://golangci-lint.run/usage/install/) to get started, or continue reading for installation instructions.

 To save yourself unnecessary headaches, it is strongly recommended to install the [official Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) for VSCode in order to be fully set up for linting Go locally.
 The repository is configured to support real-time linting feedback from the extension so that linting flags appear as errors.
-As the extension requires a local installation of Go, as well as some additional dependencies, it will prompt you to install any missing requirements for local linting, as demonstrated in the screenshot below.
-Simply click the warning to begin the setup.
+The extension requires a local installation of Go, as well as some additional dependencies, and will prompt you to install any missing requirements for local linting.
+Simply click the warning as seen in the screenshot below to begin the setup.

 <img src="https://github.com/CommuniTEAM/CommuniTEA/assets/31549337/753ecd20-86e2-47b4-b4e3-cbbf3168424d" alt="VSCode missing depedency warning" height=100 width=450>